Families Belong Together

 |Women’s Tee(order one size up)||M, L, XL, 2X||$40.00|

 |Men’s Tee (order normal size)||M, L, XL||$40.00|

 Prices do not include shipping, sales tax and insurance.
 I usually send items via Priority Mail.
-One item should cost less than $10 to send.
+One item should cost about $10 to send.
 The cost for multiple items depends upon their weight and the destination.
 Please send me your order and I will respond with the cost of shipping, sales tax and insurance.

 The scarf was my first product with these images.
 The original Fleeing from Persecution is on the right with a reversed image on the left.
 The original Caught in the Covfefe is second from the left, with the reverse image at second from the right.
 They are all pointing to the center, Safe Haven.
 A draped photo of the scarf appears below.

 The tie is modeled by one of the first people who bought it!
 He wore it to Immigration Court and won his asylum case that day!
 It is made of polyester.